Shaping the distribution of neural responses with interneurons in a recurrent circuit model: Introduction

-This problem may also lie at the core of sensory processing.
+This problem may also provide a framework for constructing and evaluating normative theories of sensory processing.
 Efficient coding theory posits that sensory systems maximize the information they transmit about sensory signals to downstream areas subject to resource constraints \citep{attneaveinformational1954,barlowpossible1961,laughlin1981simple,simoncelli2001natural}.
 In one instantiation of this theory, the redundancy reduction hypothesis posits that sensory circuits transform natural signals into representations to minimize or eliminate statistical dependencies between coordinates, essentially producing factorized response distributions \citep{attneaveinformational1954,barlowpossible1961,bell1997independent}.
 In a separate, but related, instantiation, sparse coding theory posits that population responses are optimized for sparsity \citep{olshausen1996emergence,foldiak2003sparse,olshausen2004sparse}, which is naturally interpreted as a constraint on the shape of the distribution of responses.
-In another line of theoretical work, sensory representations are posited to maximize the Fisher information about the inputs \citep{pouget1999narrow,zhang1999neuronal,ganguli2014efficient}, which can be interpreted as a statement about the joint distribution of the inputs and responses.
+In another line of theoretical work, sensory representations are posited to maximize the Fisher information of the inputs \citep{pouget1999narrow,zhang1999neuronal,ganguli2014efficient}, which can be interpreted as a statement about the joint distribution of the inputs and responses.
 Importantly, each of these theories can be formulated as a transformation of the signal into a representation with target distribution that is optimal under information theoretic and metabolic constraints.
 However, it is not clear how neural circuits learn or implement these potentially nonlinear transformations.